RubixML/ML/docs/datasets/api.md

 // Generate a 'bootstrap' dataset of 500 random samples
 $subset = $dataset->randomSubsetWithReplacement(500);

-// Sample a random subset according to a given weight distribution
+// Sample a random subset according to a user-defined weight distribution
 $subset = $dataset->randomWeightedSubsetWithReplacement(200, $weights);

+// Sample a random subset using a column as sample weights
+$subset = $dataset->randomWeightedSubsetWithReplacement(200, $dataset->column(1));
 ```

 ### Filtering